Haitian Americans: Immigration today

 Today, Florida has the largest number of people of Haitian heritage.
 In 2000, Florida had 182,224 foreign-born Haitians, 43.5% of the total foreign-born population from Haiti in the United States (this number did not include U.S.-born citizens of Haitian heritage).
 New York had the second-largest population of foreign-born Haitians, with 125,475, approximately 30% of the total.
 Haitian illegal immigrants continue to attempt to reach the shores of Florida and are routinely swept up by the United States Coast Guard.
 They are often repatriated.
 Civil rights groups have protested this treatment, remarking on the contrast to the asylum granted between the late 1950s and January 2017 to Cuban refugees.
 In January 2023, President Joe Biden announced the extension of a humanitarian parole program to accept up to 30,000 migrants a month from Cuba, Haiti, Nicaragua and Venezuela.
 Nearly 40,000 Haitians have entered the U.S. under this program from January to April 2023.
-The Trump administration ended TPS protection for Haitians in June.
+The Trump administration moved to end TPS protections for Haitians in 2025, with the termination originally set to take effect on February 3, 2026.
+A federal judge blocked the termination in February 2026, but on June 25, 2026, the Supreme Court ruled in Mullin v.
+Doe that the termination could proceed, clearing the way for the removal of protections for roughly 350,000 Haitian TPS holders.